JsrnLjh/CuraLine---Online-Consultation/TEST_ACCOUNTS.md

 ## Notes

-⚠️ **Development Only**
+⚠️ **Important Notes**
 - These are test accounts for development
-- Passwords are not hashed
+- Passwords are hashed with bcrypt
-- Data is stored in memory (resets on server restart)
+- Data is stored in MongoDB (persistent)
+- Run `npm run seed` to reset/recreate accounts

 🔒 **For Production**
 - Remove or change default credentials
-- Implement proper password hashing
-- Use database for persistent storage
 - Add email verification
+- Implement 2FA
+- Use strong passwords

 ---

-**Last Updated:** 2025-10-01
+**Last Updated:** 2025-10-06